 She then took up a job here at Harlequins and across the road at Twickenham working in the matchday hospitality teams and is now looking forward to heading off to university to study English and Linguistics.

 Since Rosie took part in the pilot, METTLE has gone from strength to strength helping hundreds of young people to develop the tools they need to build the strong mental resilience they need to overcome adversity.

-If you want to help the METTLE programme in supporting young people like Rosie to overcome adversity, then you can make a donation to The Harlequins Foundation below.
+If you want to help the METTLE programme in supporting young people like Rosie to overcome adversity, then please donate today, every pound we raise will help make a difference.